anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 In fact, those two views are seldom endorsed by scientists, rather moderated by statements that resort Deterministic equations make our

-The modern
+The modern .

 Letting aside, simplistic resolution of paradoxes by calling the indetermiancy of quantum effects or a chaotic systems.

 But, this can also be state in physics.
 If one uses the position and velocity of all particles that constitutes a organism, it entails complete determinism.
 If one uses all combination of DNA, it is the same.
 We argue that this is not a pertinent phase space, because it has no biological meaning: for example to express their viability.

 This relies on the highly non-ergodicty of those phase spaces in life time.
-Departing from those spaces means [Kauffman2019](reference/Kauffman2019.md) [note on Montévil2019a](note/note%20on%20Montévil2019a.md) aassuming
+Departing from those spaces means [Kauffman2019](reference/Kauffman2019.md) [note on Montévil2019a](note/note%20on%20Montévil2019a.md) assuming